 The effects of a stroke vary for every individual and depend upon the type of the stroke, the location and severity of it.
 The most common side effects include hemiplegia or hemiparesis, (paralysis on one side of the body), changes in balance, vision and even speaking.
 Some may have difficulties swallowing.
 Personality changes can develop, including depression or anger.
 Caring for an elderly parent after they have suffered from a stroke can be very challenging, especially because every person’s recovery path is different and there isn’t always an easy set of guidelines to follow.
 Recovery requires a team of medical professionals from a variety of fields.
 Here are some of the things you can do:

+- Look into Modification to the Home.
 Although your parent’s medical professionals will likely inform you if home modifications will be necessary, it is helpful to keep this in mind.
-Home modifications may be as simple as rearranging furniture, but it may also involve widening doorways or even remodeling the bathroom.
+Home modifications may be as simple as rearranging furniture, but they may also involve widening doorways or even remodelling the bathroom.

 - Contact Home Care Health Services as Soon as Possible.
 The reality of your new caregiving role is that you may not be able to care for your elderly parent or devote as much time as you would like due to other demands in your life.
 Home care health services offer a variety of services that can be customized to exactly to the kind of help you are seeking.
 Allowing the burden to be taken off of you can be very important in preventing caregiver burnout during this stressful time.
 Studies show that stroke sufferers with larger support systems to facilitate their recovery do better after a stroke than those without.
 Accept as much help as possible during this time.